-- Handwa shing: At a minimum, students and employees will wash hands upon arrival, after using the restroom, before lunch, and prior do dismissal from school.
-Students will be taught how to thoroughly wash hands. - Equipment: Certain equipment that had been shared {i.e. math manipulatives, recess equipment, classroom laptops) will no longer be shared, which requires purchase of additional sets of equipment.
-Equipment that must still be shared will be subject to cleaning protocols (library books, classroom textbooks, etc.) - Events: Large gatherings (i.e. field trips, assemblies, etc.) will be cancelled until further notice.
-Fall orientation open house will be virtual.
+)H/ A/ODE Requirements Hyb rid/Onsite Plan match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance). has devi inve n assistance from the Knappa Schools Foundation, the district nov sufficient devices to provide students with one-to-one access.
+All ces will be properly cleaned before distribution, and return, ntory, updating, and distribution systems will honor physical ancing requirements.
+2d.
+SCHOOL SPECIFIC FUNC TION S/FACILITY FEATURES )H/ A/ODE Requirements Hyb rid/Onsite Plan $\boxtimes$ Handwashing: All people on campus should be advised and encouraged to wash their hands frequently.
+Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use. • Handwashing: At a minimum, students and employees will wash hands upon arrival, after using the restroom, before lunch, and prior do dismissal from school.
+Students will be taught how to thoroughly wash hands. $\boxtimes$ Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing. • Equipment: Certain equipment that had been shared (i.e. math manipulatives, recess equipment, classroom laptops) will no longer be shared, which requires purchase of additional sets of equipment.
+Equipment that must still be shared will be subject t $\boxtimes$ Transitions/Hallways: Limit transitions to the extent possible.
+Create hallway procedures to promote physical distancing and minimize gatherings.
+Personal Property: Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
+If personal items are brought to school, they must be labeled prior to entering school and use should be limited to the item owner. • cleaning protocols (library books, classroom textbooks, etc.) Events: Large gatherings (i.e. field trips, assemblies, etc.) will be cancelled until further notice.
+Fall orientation open house will b virtual.
 Athletics will follow Oregon School Activities Association (OSAA) guidance.
 Audiences for sports will be subject to social distancing requirements.
-Where possible, athletics will be televised via YouTube or other means. - Transitions/Hallways: Where necessary due to narrow passages, hallways will be designated as "one way" with tape on the floor.
-This may mean that "retu rn trips" would be via another path or on exterior sidewalks.
-Transitions at the secondary level will occur less frequently due to extended periods and coho rting.
+Where possible, athletics will be televised via YouTube or other means. • Transitions/Hallways: Where necessary due to narrow passages hallways will be designated as "one way" with tape on the floor.
+This may mean that "return trips" would be via another path or on exterior sidewalks.
+Transitions at the secondary level will occur less frequently due to extended periods and cohorting.
 Transitions (dismissal and arrival) will be staggered to allow for less hallway congestion.
-At the elementary level, when students move as a class, they will maintain social distancing in the line. - Personal Prope rty: All personal property brought to school by students must be only used by that individual student.
-Refillable water bottles {if brought to school) should be filled at home.
-Refill stations may not be used at school for the time being due to sanitation.
+At the elementary level, when students move as a class, they will maintain social distancing in the line. • Personal Property : All personal property brought to school by students must be only used by that individual student.
+Refillable water bottles (if brought to school) should be filled at home.
+Refill stations may not be used at school for the time being due sanitation.